 The multitool was created with efficiency in mind; it’s basically a toolbox that can fit in your pocket.
-This compact contraption includes several tools like pliers, scissors, bit drivers, and even serrated blades.
+This compact contraption includes tools like pliers, scissors, bit drivers, and even serrated blades.

-As Survival Lilly quips in this video, it’s pretty easy to make cordage from natural materials like vines and plants, but it’s pretty darn difficult to make your own sleeping bag from scratch.
-A sleeping bag would not only keep you relatively comfortable, but it also ensures that you are not in direct contact with the ground.
+As Survival Lilly quips in this video, it’s pretty easy to make cordage from natural materials like vines and plants, but it’s pretty darn difficult to make a sleeping bag from scratch.
+A sleeping bag not only keeps you relatively comfortable; it also ensures that you are not in direct contact with the ground.
 This way, you’re less susceptible to hypothermia.

 Select a sleeping bag that is lightweight and not too bulky.
 Also, take note of its temperature rating.
 If you’re living in a cold climate, it may be best to choose a winter sleeping bag that can tolerate temperatures 10 degrees Fahrenheit and lower.

-While primitive fire-starting methods look cool, they also take a lot of time.
+While primitive fire-starting methods look cool, they also eat up a lot of time.
 By the time you’ve managed to create sparks from your bow drill, it might be well after dark (especially if you’re still a beginner working on your skills).
-This is why you should always carry a modern fire starting tool like a ferro rod or fire steel in your pack.
+This is why you should always carry a modern survival tool like a ferro rod or fire steel in your pack.

 Stainless Steel Water Container

 Like the sleeping bag, don’t underestimate the water bottle or canteen, especially in a survival situation where hydration is of utmost importance.
-Go three days without clean water and you’ll be in big trouble.
-Also remember that even when appearing clear, outdoor water sources can still be contaminated so it’s always wise to purify them.
+Go three days without clean water, and you’ll be in big trouble.
+Also, remember that even when appearing clear, outdoor water sources can still be contaminated.
+It’s always wise to purify them.

 Of course, preference also matters.
 Some preppers prefer cordage over sleeping bags, while some may pick portable water filters over a canteen.
 It really depends on your priorities and skill set.